 After only one month from his election, Celestine V carried out his most important official act for which we still remember him: he issued a document called the Bolla della Perdonanza (the Bull of Forgiveness) that granted plenary indulgence to anyone (repented and confessed) enters the basilica of L'Aquila between the evening of the 28th and that of the 29th of August.

+This bull is still valid and its commemoration is both a civic and religious event, with the mayor reading the text of the bull of forgiveness before the opening of the holy gate.
 Every year since then, the grant of the indulgence is celebrated.
 This is preceded by a week of religious and cultural events, conventions, shows, a historical procession with flag-wavers, concerts.
 In the following video you can get an idea of the celebrations.

 They are really touching moments, especially the night shows with the scenery of the Basilica of Collemaggio, that you can see in the video.